john-butler-iv/project-euler-rust/README.md

 * `solve problem_number problem_number ...` - Same as `solve [all]` but only the requested problem
 numbers will be executed.
 If no number is specified, all problems will run.
-  * TODO - create a flag that would accept a per-problem timeout

 For all of these arguments, case is irrelevant, and we you don't have to fill in the entire argument.
 For example `project-euler-rust Ti` will be treated the same as `project-euler-rust time`.